-115.215 (a): Based on review of GEO policy 5.1.2-A, and facility policy 2019-4, the agency and facility have policies in place regarding resident searches.
+115.215 (a): Based on review of GEO policy 5.1.2-A, and facility policy 0903-1, the agency and facility have policies in place regarding resident searches.
 Cross-gender strip searches and cross-gender visual body cavity searches are prohibited except in exigent circumstances or when performed by a medical practitioner.
 In information provided on the Pre-Audit Questionnaire, in the past 12 months there were no cross-gender strip or visual body cavity searches conducted.

-15.215 (b): LVCCC houses male and female residents.
-GEO policy 5.1.2-A, and facility policy 2019-4 clearly defines that transgender cannot be examined to determine their genital status.
+15.215 (b): STTC houses male and transgender female residents.
+GEO policy 5.1.2-A, and facility policy 0903-1 clearly defines that transgender cannot be examined to determine their genital status.
 All staff interviewed acknowledge they had received training on cross gender pat down searches and were aware of the policy that forbids staff from examining a transgender person to determine their genital status.
 Local policy mandates that transgender residents will be offered a preference on gender to conduct pat down searches.
 The facility administrator and PCM indicated that the facility would not restrict access due to a resident's gender.
 The facility administrator indicated that the decision to house a transgender resident would be determined by the resident's preference and the overall security and safety of the resident population.
-There was no transgender assigned to the center during the on-site audit.
+A transgender resident was interviewed and stated she was able to discuss her housing plan during intake.
+She indicated she had been in prison for many years and felt comfortable with her housing arrangement.

-115.215 (c): GEO policy 5.1.2-A, and facility policy 2019-4 mandate that all gross gender searches be documented.
+115.215 (c): GEO policy 5.1.2-A, and facility policy 0903-1 mandate that all gross gender searches be documented.
 Based on interviews with PCM and facility administrator and PAQ there have been no cross-gender searches at the facility.

-115.215 (d): The agency and facility have policies and practices that allow residents to shower, toilet and change clothing without opposite gender staff viewing them, absent of exigent circumstances or instances when the viewing is incidental to routine cell checks.
+115.215 (d): The agency and facility has policies and practices that allow residents to shower, toilet and change clothing without opposite gender staff viewing them, absent of exigent circumstances or instances when the viewing is incidental to routine cell checks.
 Opposite gender staff are required to announce their presence when entering opposite-gender housing units or restroom areas.
 All residents are required to change their clothes in the resident bathroom area to ensure their privacy.
 Signs posted near the restroom area informs residents that the restroom is an authorized changing area.
 In the event a staff observes an opposite-gender resident for any reason, the staff member is responsible for making an immediate report of the incident and submit the report to the Facility Administrator.
 In interviews with residents, they all feel they have privacy to shower, toilet, and change clothing when opposite gender staff are in their housing area.
 They also reported that staff do not come into the restrooms area of the other gender and all staff advise resident they are entering the showering and toilet areas.
 All showers and toilets had curtains that allowed privacy for residents to shower.
 There are signs located in the front of each housing unit reminding staff to announce their presence when entering a housing unit.
 A review of the showering areas confirmed there was privacy for residents to shower, use the toilet and dress in privacy.